nixworks/public/news/2010/04/6/index.md

 ##### Prime Minister
 ### [Prime Minister of Turkey Recep Tayyip Erdogan, speaking about 100,000 Armenian illegal immigrants currently living in Turkey, says "I may have to tell these 100,000 to go back to their country because they are not my citizens.
 I don't have to keep them in my country". ](/news/2010/04/6/prime-minister-of-turkey-recep-tayyip-erdoaan-speaking-about-100-000-armenian-illegal-immigrants-currently-living-in-turkey-says-i-may-h.md)
-_Context: Prime Minister, Recep Tayyip Erdogan, Armenia, Turkish_
+_Context: Prime Minister, Recep Tayyip Erdogan, Turkish, Armenia_

 ##### China
 ### [Hackers based in China access classified Indian documents, emails of the Dalai Lama, offices of the United Nations and the Pakistani embassy in the United States. ](/news/2010/04/6/hackers-based-in-china-access-classified-indian-documents-emails-of-the-dalai-lama-offices-of-the-united-nations-and-the-pakistani-embassy.md)